Our Upcoming Races

 Mary L. - 2:30 pacer

 While always physically active, Mary did not become a long distance runner until after the age of 40.
 She set a goal to run a full marathon as a “bucket list” item and in the process discovered a passion for running.
-She has now completed 4 full marathons and over 12 half marathons.
+She has now completed 14 full marathons and over 20 half marathons.
 She enjoys being in the company of other runners and encouraging them to achieve their goals.
-Mary’s hope is that you complete the half-marathon by not only meeting your goal, but also having fun in the process!
+Mary’s hope is that you complete the race by not only meeting your goal, but also having fun in the process!

 Half Marathon PR: 1:59